Key Figures Sustainability

 2) CO2 emissions from transport of goods and products are data reported by the two main suppliers: DHL and DSV.

 3) CO2 emissions (metric tonnes) for KONGSBERG.
 Emissions from the consumption of fossil fuels for the production of district heating supplied by Kongsberg Technology Park are included in direct emissions.
-Indirect emissions include the consumption of electricity, district heating and cooling from external suppliers within the business areas, as well as the consumption of electricity for the production of district heating and cooling in Kongsberg Technology Park.
+Indirect emissions include the consumption of electricity, district heating and cooling from external suppliers within the

 4) The figures for 2019 include acquired companies.
 The figures for 2020 are exclusive the disposed subsidiary Hydroid.